Ryanmedeirosp/Ryanmedeirosp/README.md

 I have also completed a software development internship, where I had the opportunity to work on real-world projects and strengthen my practical programming skills.

+Background in business administration and entrepreneurship, with experience managing a company in the healthcare sector and working with public procurement.

 This GitHub is where I share my projects, studies and experiments as I continue evolving as a developer.

 ---